gauravshinde1816/IT-LOGGER/README.md

 # IT logger Application

-<p> IT logger is an apllication which basicaaly helps to keep track of all important operations and task in the company.
+<p> IT logger is an application which basically helps to keep track of all important operations and task in the company.
 You can add , delete and update the task.
 Also you can assign specific technician to complete that task. </p>

 ## Tech Stack used :